-Everything about Chateau d’Aiguilhe Querre Cotes de Castillon, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir.
+Learn everything about Chateau d’Aiguilhe Querre Cotes de Castillon with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau d’Aiguilhe History, Overvieww

 Chateau d’Aiguilhe Querre enjoyed its debut in 2000 after it was purchased by Emmanuel Querre and Gaetane Querre.
 Prior to their purchase, the estate was known as Chateau Haut Brisson, Cotes de Castillon.
-Desiring to re-brand the wines to consumers, they changed the label in 2002, to what you see today.
-The Querre family has been active in the Bordeaux wine negociant business since 1897, making their first purchase of vineyard in 1909, when they bought vines in the appellation of Pomerol.
+Desiring to re-brand the wines to consumers, and to avoid confusion with the St. Emilion vineyard, they changed the label in 2002 to what you see today.

 Chateau d’Aiguilhe Querre Vineyards, Terroir, Grapes, Winemaking

 The 2.4 hectare Cotes de Bordeaux vineyard of Chateau d’Aiguilhe Querre is planted to 80% Merlot and 20% Cabernet Franc.
-The vines are old, with an average, 40 years of age.
-The terroir is clay and limestone soils and is located at the peak elevation of the Saint Philippe d’Aiguilhe plateau.
+The vines are old, with an average of 40 years of age.
+The terroir is clay and limestone soils and is located at the top of the Saint Philippe d’Aiguilhe plateau.
+At its peak, the vineyard reached 110 meters of elevation.
 The vineyard is planted to a vine density of 6,000 vines per hectare.

-To produce the wine of Chateau d’Aiguilhe Querre, the wine is vinified in small, temperature controlled, stainless steel vats.
+To produce the wine of Chateau d’Aiguilhe Querre, the wine is vinified in small, temperature-controlled, stainless steel vats.
 Malolactic fermentation takes place in barrel.
-The wine is aged in 60% new, French oak for an average of 14 months before bottling.
-Production is close to 1,000 cases per vintage.
+The wine is then aged in 60% new, French oak barrels for an average of 14 months before bottling.
+Production is quite small as less than 1,000 cases per vintage are produced here every year.

-Serving and Decanting Chateau d’Aiguilhe Querre with Wine, Food, Pairing Tips
+Serving Chateau d’Aiguilhe Querre with Wine, Food, Pairing Tips

 Château d'Aiguilhe Querre Wine Tasting Notes